Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Methods

 For population inference, a set of sequential networks must be trained for each observation $D_i$ independently.
 Every target image requires the training of an independent set of SNPE networks.

 The distribution of the training data for the SNPE effectively serve as a prior during inference.
 A distributional shift between the training data and the test data can result in biased inference.
 However, this bias can be corrected for in the hierarchical inference procedure as described in \citet{Wagner_C2021}.
-For this, the SNPE outputs can be incorporated into a hierarchical model to calculate the posterior of $\vartheta_{\rm obs}$ given $\{x_{\rm obs}\}$ following \citet{Wagner_C2023, Wagner_C2024}:
+For this, the SNPE outputs -- the estimated posterior $q_\phi(\varphi|D_k, \vartheta_{\rm prior})$ -- can be incorporated into a hierarchical model to calculate the posterior of the \textit{observed} parameters of interest $\vartheta_{\rm obs}$ given a number $N_{\rm lens,obs}$ of observed lenses $\{D\}$ and the assumed \textit{prior} on the parameters of interest $\vartheta_{\rm prior}$.
+The prior on the parameters of interest gets updated with every sequential step of the SNPE.
+For the hierarchical modeling, we follow \citet{Wagner_C2023, Wagner_C2024}:

-The third term represents an importance sampling integral. $N_{\rm lens,obs}$ denotes the number of lenses and $q_\phi(\theta|D_k, \vartheta_{\rm prior})$ is the posterior estimation returned by the neural network.
+The third term represents an importance sampling integral.
 Equation~\ref{eq:hierarchical_inf} re-weights the posteriors to account for the differences between the prior distribution $\vartheta_{\rm prior}$ and the underlying distribution in the observation $\vartheta_{\rm obs}$.

-There is no general analytical solution to Equation~\ref{eq:hierarchical_inf}, but the three distributions in the integral, $p(\theta|\vartheta_{\rm obs})$, $p(\theta|\vartheta_{\rm prior})$, and $q_\phi(\theta|D_k, \vartheta_{\rm prior})$, are by construction Gaussian.
+There is no general analytical solution to Equation~\ref{eq:hierarchical_inf}, but the three distributions in the integral, $p(\varphi|\vartheta_{\rm obs})$, $p(\varphi|\vartheta_{\rm prior})$, and $q_\phi(\varphi|D_k, \vartheta_{\rm prior})$, are by construction Gaussian.
 This special configuration provides an analytical solution to the integral and allows the use of a sampling algorithm to draw from $p(\vartheta_{\rm obs}|\{D_{\rm i}\})$.
-We use an MCMC sampler from the \texttt{emcee} package \citep{emcee}.
+We use a Markov Chain Monte Carlo sampler from the \texttt{emcee} package \citep{emcee}.
 More details on the hierarchical inference and importance sampling can be found in \citet{Wagner_C2021}.